pitfail/pitfail-reports/report1/report1.rst

 gains value, the player's virtual investment grows equally.

 As a game, a crucial part of the application is maintaining player portfolio.
-The application  provides every player with portfolio to view/modify his/her history i.e. list of securities owned(stocks/derivatives).
+The application  provides every player with portfolio to view his or her history and modify his or her current investments (i.e. currently owned stocks and derivatives).
 In addition to the securities currently owned by the player, the player is able to view a few summary statistics about their portfolio, such as a history of net worth over time, and an indication of which assets have increased in value since their purchase.
 What the player ultimately cares about, of course, is net worth in the future -- that's what they are trying to optimize.
 We can't tell them that, of course, nor should we, since it's the whole point of playing the game.
 We should even be careful in categorizing assets by change in value -- users will of course purchase assets that perform oppositely to hedge risk.
 Basically, we don't want to decide strategy for the player; we want to give them information and let them decide strategy.

 To add a flavor of a game, players can monitor each other's progress by viewing a feed of recent activity and browsing leader boards.
-Pitfail also offers aggregate feeds of recent activity.
+PitFail also offers aggregate feeds of recent activity.
 This allows a group of people to keep abreast of their friends' or enemies' activities.
 Remember, this is not real personal information we're talking about -- we're willing to sacrifice privacy (if you can call it that) for a competitive spirit.
-Pitfail provides the players with the ability to comments on other's trades when browsing recent activity or viewing another user's portfolio.
+PitFail provides the players with the ability to comment on other's trades when browsing recent activity or viewing another user's portfolio.
 These comments make players feel involved and part of a larger community.
-One additional feature Pitfail provides is the ability for players to "upvote" and "downvote" trades based on their opinion of trade.
-Pitfail can then rank users and assign status symbols (e.g. badges) to users with the strongest ability to vote predictively.
+One additional feature PitFail provides is the ability for players to "upvote" and "downvote" trades based on their opinion of trade.
+PitFail can then rank users and assign status symbols (e.g. badges) to users with the strongest ability to vote predictively.
 Of course, predicting is only so good if you can't make good trades yourself -- but it's interesting to see both rankings nonetheless.
-This type of ranking appears to be unique to Pitfail.
-Another feature that appears to be unique to Pitfail is that it allows users to design their own securities (i.e futures or options) , thus creating new financial products.
-Even without a court system to enforce complex contracts, custom securities allow Pitfail's users to a new financial environment.
+This type of ranking appears to be unique to PitFail.
+Another feature that appears to be unique to PitFail is that it allows users to design their own securities (i.e futures or options) , thus creating new financial products.
+Even without a court system to enforce complex contracts, custom securities allow PitFail's users to a new financial environment.

-As mentioned, Pitfail can be accessed via a website, Twitter, Facebook and android interface.
+As mentioned, PitFail can be accessed via a website, Twitter, Facebook, or an Android application.
 Each of these methods have their own purposes.
-As financial trades are compact and atomic and that they can be expressed through small messages, Pitfail provides a Twitter and Facebook interfaces where players can buy/sell securities by tweeting to a particular account/ writing post on Facebook account wall .
+As financial trades are compact and atomic and that they can be expressed through small messages, PitFail provides a Twitter and Facebook interfaces where players can buy/sell securities by tweeting to a particular account/ writing post on Facebook account wall .
 Twitter and Facebook  provide a familiar interfaces to use the system.
 Also, as no registration  is required which makes it easy to use.
-Pitfail can also be accessed via a website that offers additional set of features (In addition to all of the functionality provided by the Twitter interfaces): like view portfolio, design custom securities, interact socially with other users and play against or in co-operation (teams/leagues) with other users.
-Also, website helps to generate some advertising revenue.
-Therefore making it desirable to attract users to the Pitfail website by offering features that are not possible via Twitter/Facebook.
-Android interface provides features that are similar to that of the website, with the addition of notifications to the user when some event occurs within Pitfail.
+PitFail can also be accessed via a website that offers additional set of features (In addition to all of the functionality provided by the Twitter interfaces): like view portfolio, design custom securities, interact socially with other users and play against or in co-operation (teams/leagues) with other users.
+Also, website helps to generate some advertising revenue, making it desirable to attract users to the PitFail website by offering features that are not possible via Twitter/Facebook.
+Android interface provides features that are similar to that of the website, with the addition of notifications to the user when some event occurs within PitFail.

 The motivation for implementing teams/leagues comes from the apparent fact that most (perhaps all) trading games target students and teachers as their